Managing bidders and buyers

 Have unpaid items recorded on their account

-Are registered in countries you don't ship to
+Have a primary shipping address in countries you don't want to ship to

 Have reportedly violated eBay policies